Human Anatomy & Physiology & Research Instructor

 My father served 20 years in the Navy, so I spent my childhood moving around about every 4 years.
 I was born in Maine but also lived in Guam, Hawaii, and Massachusetts before my dad retired and we moved to Virginia.

-I am married to the physics teacher here at CVGS, and we have 3 children attending Forest schools.
+I am married to the physics teacher here at CVGS, and we have 3 children that attended Forest schools.
 We love taking vacations at theme parks and riding roller coasters.
 My hobbies are playing board games with the family, soccer, volleyball, karate, card games, and obsessively reading any fiction book that I can get my hands on.